AnatomicMaps/flatmap-maker/README.rst

 * a taxon identifier specifying what the flatmap ``models`.
 * the name of a ``properties`` JSON file specifying properties of features.
 * the name of an ``anatomicalMap`` file assigning anatomical identifiers to features.
+* The map's ``connectivity`` as a list of JSON files, each specifying a connectivity model.

 A source is a JSON dictionary that MUST specify: